tanham/tanham.github.io/_posts/2016-08-29-before-this-year-is-over.markdown

 * [JS Calculator]()
 * [To Do List App]()

-I realize that a few months is not enough time to become a JS expert but I plan to deeply study the fundamentals of Javascript and how it works while writing an absurb amount of code.
-By the end of the year, I would like to have confidence that I can solve most things with Javascript.
+I realize that a few months is not enough time to become a JS expert but I plan to deeply study the fundamentals of JavaScript and how it works while writing an absurd amount of code.
+By the end of the year, I would like to have confidence that I can solve most things with JavaScript.

 My plan of attack is simple: write code, read code, read books, and talk JS.

 Goals:

 * Write code - write at least one JS app each week, write JS daily
-* Read code -  Periodically read Javascript code (maybe in a pair or group?)
+* Read code -  Periodically read JavaScript code (maybe in a pair or group?)
-* Reading list - Think Like a Programmer, Eloquent Javascript, You Don't Know JS, Javascript: The Good Parts, (I am taking suggestions)
+* Reading list - Think Like a Programmer, Eloquent JavaScript, You Don't Know JS, JavaScript: The Good Parts, (I am taking suggestions)
 * Talk JS - Ask questions, pontificate, teach what I know, etc.

 # Build a Body of Art Work Using Code